Mylzagaen/NUM-reuse-course-schedule-2025-fall-kge/Phase 2 - Information Gathering/info.md

 This dataset is essential for creating the Student entity and linking students to their curriculum.

 - **Planned Course Dataset**
-Collected from a prototype advising interface where students record the courses they plan to take next semester.
+Collected from a prototype advising interface where students record the courses they plan to take for the Fall 2025 semester.
 Contains student IDs, selected course IDs, timestamps.
 These serve as the foundation for the Planned_course contextual entity used for schedule conflict detection.